maziac/z80dismblr/design/design.md

 └──────────────┘   └──────────────┘  └──────────────┘   └──────────┘
 ~~~~

-**Disassembler**: The main program.
+**Disassembler**: The main class.
 Does step through the process shown in the flow diagram below.

 **Memory**: The bin file is loaded here.
 Several memory areas are possible.